DragonMinded/naomixargon/README.md

 ## Known Issues

 * Cannot remember map position when entering/exiting a level, preventing more than one level from playing.
-* Crashes when attempting to scroll to the player in the first level on actual hardware.
+* Reboots when attempting to land on first platform on real hardware.
 * Flickering video under some circumstances on actual hardware.
 * No music.
 * No test menu, game options, or control remapping.